byu-oit/frontend-template-nuxt/README.md

 8) Update the build badge URL in the README (when you have a CodeBuild project created).
 9) Update the page title in `nuxt.config.ts`
 10) Update the site title in `layouts/default.vue`
+11) Create a branch named `dev` in your project.
-11) Create `static/config.json` with the following format:
+12) Create `static/config.json` with the following format:

 ```json
 {